 Attraction: One of the earliest structural temples in South India

-Built in the 7th century, Shore Temple depicts the royal taste of Pallava dynasty.
+Built-in the 7th century, Shore Temple depicts the royal taste of the Pallava dynasty.
 During the reign of Rajasimha, the temple saw its construction when Pallava art was at its apex.
 Ravaged by wind and sea, the temple has witnessed the historical events of India.
-This work of genius was recognized and listed amongst the World Heritage Sites by UNESCO.
+This work of genius was recognized and listed among the World Heritage Sites by UNESCO.

 Shore Temple is no more a living temple.
 The structure of the temple makes one to contemplate and perhaps, it was erected basically as a work of art.
 The Pallavas were known to be the great patrons of art and were keen to create their own style of temple architecture.
 In the present day, Shore Temple makes the background of Mahabalipuram Dance Festival that is held in Jan /Feb every year.
 The festival is organized to promote the traditional dance as well as tourism in Mahabalipuram.

 Shore Temple is also acknowledged for being the first stone structure made by Pallavas.
-Before this, the monuments used to be carved out of the rocks or stones.
-Unlike other monuments of the region, Shore Temple is a five-storied rock-cut structural temple more willingly than monolithical.
-In southern India, this is one amongst the earliest and most important structural temples.
+Before this, monuments used to be carved out of rocks or stones.
+Unlike other monuments of the region, Shore Temple is a five-storied rock-cut structural temple more willingly than monolithically.
+In southern India, this is one of the earliest and most important structural temples.
 The spire is extensively decorated with carvings and sculptures.
-In the recent years, a stone wall has been constructed to protect the shrine from further sea-erosion.
+In recent years, a stone wall has been constructed to protect the shrine from further sea erosion.

 Source: The Hindu